luiscruz/physalia-automators/README.md

-# physalia-automators
+# On the Energy Footprint of Mobile Testing Frameworks

-Project to compare UI Automated interaction frameworks using Physalia
+Project to compare UI Automated interaction frameworks.

+**Submitted to the IEEE Transactions on Software Engineering**

 ### Requirements